-Cyclerion Therapeutics, Inc. ("Cyclerion", the "Company" or "we") is a clinical-stage biopharmaceutical company on a mission to develop treatments that restore cognitive function.
-Our lead asset, CY6463, is a pioneering, central nervous system ("CNS") penetrant, soluble guanylate cyclase ("sGC") stimulator that is currently in clinical development for Alzheimer's disease with vascular pathology ("ADv"), cognitive impairment associated with schizophrenia ("CIAS"), and Mitochondrial Encephalomyopathy, Lactic Acidosis and Stroke-like episodes ("MELAS"). sGC stimulators are small molecules that act synergistically with nitric oxide ("NO") as positive allosteric modulators of sGC to boost production of cyclic guanosine monophosphate ("cGMP"). cGMP is a key second messenger that, when produced by sGC, regulates diverse and critical biological functions in the CNS including neuronal function, neuroinflammation, cellular bioenergetics, and vascular function.
+Cyclerion Therapeutics, Inc. ("Cyclerion", the "Company" or "we") is a clinical-stage biopharmaceutical company on a mission to develop treatments for mitochondrial diseases, including Mitochondrial Encephalomyopathy, Lactic Acidosis and Stroke-like episodes ("MELAS").
+Our lead asset, CY6463, is a pioneering, central nervous system ("CNS")-penetrant, soluble guanylate cyclase ("sGC") stimulator that is currently in clinical development for MELAS. sGC stimulators are small molecules that act synergistically with nitric oxide ("NO") as positive allosteric modulators of sGC to boost production of cyclic guanosine monophosphate ("cGMP"). cGMP is a key second messenger that, when produced by sGC, regulates diverse and critical biological functions in the CNS including mitochondrial function, neuronal function, inflammation, and vascular dynamics.

 Cyclerion GmbH, a wholly owned subsidiary, was incorporated in Zug, Switzerland on May 3, 2019.
-Cyclerion GmbH is an operational entity with one employee who is the Company's Chief Scientific Officer.
 The functional currency is the Swiss franc.